andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-10-GCDFTbasics.md

 $$\Delta G_{ads}(U_{abs})=-|e|U_{abs}+G_{Na*}-G_{*}-G_{Na^+}$$

 where solvation is currently neglected.
 This seems straightforward to calculate as only the free energy of Na*, the bare surface, and the $$Na^+$$ in the gas-phase are needed.
 However, the dilemma of modeling this in a DFT cell is the fact that the simulations are not simulated at the constant and correct potential.
-This is an artifact of the DFT simulation being constant charge (constant number of electrons) rather than being constant postant.
+This is an artifact of the DFT simulation being constant charge (constant number of electrons) rather than being constant potential.
 This dilemma is illustrated in the figure below.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">